blab/veme-2022/README.md

 Next, we align the genome sequences of our subsampled data to a single reference genome.
 This alignment ensures that all genomes have the same coordinates during tree inference.

-> Note: Although we use a reference-based alignment with Nextalign here, you may want to perform a multiple sequence alignment with augur align, depending on your pathogen.
+> Note: Although we use a reference-based alignment with Nextalign below, you may want to perform a multiple sequence alignment with augur align, depending on your pathogen.
 >
 > ```bash
 > augur align \